EMERGENCY TRAUMA & SURGICAL

 Where will you stay?

-You will stay in Siret Hostel, one of the highest rated and reviewed guesthouses in Arusha.
-We provide safe, clean and comfortable accommodation, comfortable bedding, excellent breakfast and dinner and housekeeping.
-This will be a quiet and friendly neighbourhood only 15 minutes from the main hustle and bustle of town.
+You will stay in a volunteer house. where we provide safe, clean and comfortable accommodation, comfortable bedding, breakfast and dinner (dinner's Monday to Friday) and housekeeping.
+This will be a quiet and friendly neighbourhood 15 minutes from the main hustle and bustle of town.
 You will have wifi, hot showers, 24 hour gated security, a domestic/cook (who will happily do your laundry for a small fee) and a coordinator who will ensure you settle in quickly and comfortably into your new town.
-This is a shared home where you will be staying with other volunteers and guests from across the world, so you will never be on your own in your new environment.
+This is a shared home where you will be staying with other volunteers from across the world, so you will never be on your own in your new environment.
 The house is impeccably clean, well kept, modern and spacious.

 How will you get around?